Kyler Murray Player Prop Bets for NFL Week 14 | Arizona vs. Los Angeles 12/13/2021

 Recent Performances

-- In last week's outing against the Bears, Murray threw for 123 yards while completing 73.3% of his passes, while throwing two touchdowns.
+- Murray put together a 123-yard performance against the Bears last week, completing 73.3% of his passes and throwing for two touchdowns.

-- Murray added 10 carries for 59 yards, averaging 5.9 yards per carry while scoring two touchdowns in the running game.
+- He tacked on 10 carries for 59 yards, averaging 5.9 yards per carry while scoring two rushing touchdowns.

-- Over his last three games, Murray has collected 123 passing yards (41.0 per game) while connecting on 11 of 15 passes (73.3% completion percentage), with two touchdowns and zero interceptions.
+- Murray has racked up 123 passing yards (41.0 per game) and has a 73.3% completion percentage this year (11-of-15) while throwing two touchdowns and zero interceptions over his last three games.

-- He's also rushed 10 times for 59 yards and two touchdowns, averaging 19.7 yards per game.
+- He's also carried the ball 10 times for 59 yards and two touchdowns, averaging 19.7 yards per game.

 Murray's Arizona Teammates